 - Show customers using your products

-- Include very detailed description of your products
+- Include a very detailed description of your products

-- Put a FAQ section on each product page
+- Put an FAQ section on each product page

-In order to do that you may need to spend some money in order to make some.
-Some great and cost effective ways to get you started would be
+To do that you may need to spend a bit of money to make some.
+Some cost-effective ways to get you started, include:

-- Give products away to influencers for publicity (you can identify these with a tool such as Buzzsumo)
+- Giving products away to influencers for publicity (you can identify these with tools like Buzzsumo)